captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Being so nice about it.
 ---
 ## LISSETTE:
-Oh my god
+Oh my god, what do you want me to do?
 ---
-what do you want me to do?
----
 ## PETER:
 Yell at me.
 ---
 ## LISSETTE:
+Would that make you feel better?
+---
+## PETER:
+Yeah.
+---
+## LISSETTE:
-I’m not going to do that.
+Ok.
+Well, sorry I’m not going to do that.
 ---
 ## PETER:
 I suck as a friend.